Benjamin-Tomkins/acebook-java-template/README.md

 }
 ```

-curl'ing any of the 'self' canonical -links will show the data for that particular post.
+curl'ing any of the 'self' canonical links will show the data for that particular post.